mathieu-benoit/DevOpsOnAzureLab/docs/Lab 1 - Source control/README.md

 - Use Git as decentralized source control
 - Configuration of policies regarding branch, commit and pull request
-- Automate the communication with your teammates through Slack notifications
+- Automate communications with your teammates through Slack notifications

 You will go through 3 main sections in this lab: